 (CubeSmart shows users the city and state of the property they are viewing in the URL.)

 CubeSmart, for example, includes the location in the URL slug for every property.
-With URLs structured this way, users can confirm that they are on the correct business location page, and the business can monitor the performance of their properties for their multiple locations.
+This way users can confirm that they are on the correct business location page, and the business can more easily monitor the performance of their properties for their multiple locations.

 #2.
 A Location Page for Each Area

-Each location needs to have its own page that highlights its unique information.
+Each specific location needs to have its own page that highlights its unique information.

 This includes the location’s name, address and phone number (known as NAP).